 - Your credit profile, including loan types and balances

-Depending on the lender, these questions may be cursory at this point.
-But it’s important to be honest; the lender will confirm these details when they run your credit, and any discrepancies could jeopardize your application.
+Depending on the lender, these questions may be cursory at this point; the real work comes during the actual application process.
+But it’s important to be honest because the lender will confirm these details when they pull your credit report.
+Any discrepancies could jeopardize your application.

 Most online lenders accept or reject borrowers’ initial approval questionnaires within minutes after they’re submitted.